kmy-06/H2-Computer-Science/Lessons/Topic_1 - Python/Overview.md

 ## Day_14 (28 Mar): (9) Tuples

-not a list, tuples are more foundamental and definational
+not a list, tuples are more foundamental and definitional

 ## Day_15 (3 Mar): (10) Strings

 immutable, so we have to change it to list, then join back to string

 there are many formating, modifying, subsituting, printing, embedding methods

-very useful

 ## Day_16 (4 Mar): (11) Dicision Table